jrtoone/startup/README.md

 + **Login** Input box and submit button for login.
 Stubbed out a forgot password and remember me function as well.
 May remove later on, depending on time.
 + **Database** The invoice represents data pulled from a database
 + **WebSocket** WebSockets will be used in the messaging app found under "Contact".
 Not yet implemented, but will elaborate on WebSocket deliverable.
++ **3rd Party Service Call** As a placeholder, on the homepage, there will be a place where the website will pull from a weather API to display local weather data.

 ## CSS Deliverable